Skip to content

 Mounting a CD-ROM image

 We will set up the liberated “talkie” CD-ROM version of the game that has full voice-acting.
 You know the drill: create a new Beneath a Steel Sky subfolder inside your DOS Games folder and then the usual drives/c subfolder within it.
-Download the ISO CD-ROM image from the Beneath a Steel Sky item at the Internet Archive (or from this mirror) and put it into a cd subfolder inside your Beneath a Steel Sky game folder.
+Download the ISO CD-ROM image from the Beneath a Steel Sky item at the Internet Archive and put it into a cd subfolder inside your Beneath a Steel Sky game folder.
 The name of the cd subfolder has no special significance; you could put the .iso image anywhere, but it’s good to get into the habit of organising your game files systematically (e.g., you could create a Manual or Extras subfolder too for the scanned manuals and other extra files).
 It’s a good idea to rename Beneath a Steel Sky (1995)(Virgin).iso to cdrom1.iso; our game folder has the game’s full name anyway.

-Speaking of manuals, make sure to get the scan of the Security Manual (mirror) and the comic book (mirror) included in the boxed version of the game.
+Speaking of manuals, make sure to get the scan of the Security Manual and the comic book

 For the visually inclined, this is the structure we’ll end up with: